BiniyamSishah/BiniyamSishah.github.io/_portfolio/portfolio-2.md

 ---
-title: "Delft3D is used to model the filling of the Great Ethiopian Renaissance dam under varying scenarios"
+title: "Delft3D is used to model the filling of the Great Ethiopian Renaissance dam under varying scenarios."
 excerpt: "A tutorial that teaches beginners how to process data to perform reservoir modeling in Delft3D, simulation in parallel with Delft3D, and post-processing of Delft3D results."
 collection: portfolio
 ---